pburnham50/LowBiomassBackgroundCorrection/README.md

 $ cat *.grammy.tab | sort | uniq > /path/to/LBBC/grammys/Project.grammy.tab ;
 ```

 We also need the tblat files (genome positions of all microbial reads).
-These files are too large to be hosted on this repository but can be downloaded from the De Vlaminck lab's open access Dropbox storage using the following:
+Some of these files are too large to be hosted on this repository, but will soon be made available from the De Vlaminck lab's open access Dropbox storage.
+You can download them into the tblats/ folder using:

 ```
-$ wget ... tblats/ ;
+$ wget Storage@DeVlaminckLab/MicrobialcfDNA/LBBC/tblats/* tblats/ ;
 ```

+For now, cloning the repository will copy smaller files over.
+The CV calculation for all sample files has already been processed and corresponding output files will also be cloned (into the aln_stats/ folder).
+This will ensure the vignette and figure reproducing scripts can be run.

 ### Step 2: Installing the LBBC package.